xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 Here you can play around with changing the size and location of the cylinder

+Questions to answer:

 ```
+1. How does the solution in the absence compare to our previous solution (where phi was advected
+   as a mesh variable)?

-1. Note that at the very end we print the time spent creating the geometrical information.
+2. Note that at the very end we print the time spent creating the geometrical information.
    How does this compare to the total run time?

-2. Go back and run the AMR101 example with the same size box and amr.max_level = 1.
+3. Go back and run the AMR101 example with the same size box and amr.max_level = 1.
 How does
     the total run time of the AMR101 code compare with the AMR102 code for 200 steps?
     What probably accounts for the difference?

-3. Note that for the purposes of visualization, we deposited the particle information onto the grid.
+4. Note that for the purposes of visualization, we deposited the particle information onto the grid.
    Was phi conserved using this approach?
 ```